DevExpress-Examples/maui-localization/README.md

 | [CustomLocalizedString](/CS/CustomLocalizedString)| Demonstrates translation of a localization string into a custom language (Spanish). |
 | [LocalizeApplication](/CS/LocalizeApplication) | Demonstrates the use of localization resources to translate standard/DevExpress .NET MAUI Controls into Spanish. |

+If you want to share your translation with the community, fork the [Localization Resources](https://github.com/DevExpress-Examples/maui-localization-resources) repository, add your resource file with the translated localization strings, and create a pull request for that repository.

 ## Requirements

 Please register the DevExpress NuGet Gallery in Visual Studio to restore the NuGet packages used in this solution.
 See the following topic for more information: [Get Started with DevExpress Mobile UI for .NET MAUI](https://docs.devexpress.com/MAUI/403249/get-started).